-Contactless cards are quick and easy to use.
-They are also good for people who struggle to see PIN keypads.
-They can reduce the risk of fraud as you do not need to hand over your card.
+They're convenient and easy to use.
+And they're great for people who struggle to see PIN keypads.
+They can also reduce the risk of fraud because you don't need to hand over your card.

-Because you don’t need a PIN or signature to complete a contactless transaction for under $80, there is a greater chance of transactions being made without your knowledge or consent.
-You will generally not be liable for loss arising from any unauthorised use of your card or mobile device unless:
+There is a greater chance of transactions being made without your knowledge or consent.
+However, you won't be liable for any loss resulting from any unauthorised use of your card unless: